shalomc/arduino-advanced-makelab-2022-11/day-1/README.md

     digitalWrite(ledPin, is_turned_on);
   }
 ```
-`ToggleButton2`	uses the following code, which appears to be more readable
+`ToggleButton-verbose`	uses the following code, which appears to be more readable
 ```
   if (button_value == LOW ) {            // check if the input is HIGH
     if (is_turned_on) {